 It is not that hope is fragile and weak, but as so many people know who are enduring systemic racism, xenophobia, homophobia, sexism, and other forms of intolerance, hope can break.
 And in that breaking, it is hard to come back.

 So is there an answer when our world seems more hopeless than ever?

 I think there is.
 And the answer is simple: Show up!

-Show up for those who's hope is waning, show up with hellos, eye contact, closed mouths because you don't know how it feels if you aren't walking in the same shoes!
+Show up for those whose hope is waning, show up with hellos, eye contact, closed mouths (if needed) because you don't know how it feels if you aren't walking in the same shoes!